Talks, Lectures, Training, Public Speaking

 I’m very happy in any kind of public speaking environment.
 Ironically, when I was a younger adult, audiences and clients petrified me!
 The supposed trick of “imagining them naked” only made it worse!
 Now I love it – the talking that is, not the imagining them naked!
 In fact, my talks are often, “naked, raw and vulnerable”, to quote Carl Rogers on ‘Being Yourself’.

 Confidence and comfort with lots of people came with discovering myself, being transparent, vulnerable, sharing from my heart as much as from my head.
 I had plenty of experience teaching and speaking in my 20s and 30s in church and college environments, being a former theologian and Hebrew teacher, but often public speaking was a case of “fake it until you make it”.

 “head and heart with humour.
 A vibrant and vulnerable authentic voice”

-Subsequently, coming out as an LGBTIQ person, dealing with mental health ups and downs, relationship and career changes, business and financial gains and losses, all meant becoming comfortable with myself.
+Subsequently, coming out as an LGBTIQA person, dealing with mental health ups and downs, relationship and career changes, business and financial gains and losses, all meant becoming comfortable with myself.
 Now, public speaking is second nature as I’ve nothing to hide or fear.

 Conferences, Panels & Keynote Addresses

 I’ve spoken at several conferences and am very happy appearing on panel discussions across a range of issues.
-Although I am passionate, I have perspective, and can happily entertain and engage with ideas and beliefs that I may not agree with.
+Although I am passionate, I have perspective, and can happily entertain and explore ideas and beliefs that I may not agree with.
 Seeing both or more than two sides to something enables me to engage and not get enraged.
 I love debate and discussion, but don’t get angry or personal, even though my energy and passions may get stirred.